-All completed application forms must be returned directly to the school by the deadline of 12th Jan 2022.
+All completed application forms must be returned directly to the school by the deadline of 12th Jan 2023.
 It is the responsibility of parents/carers to ensure that the school receives their completed application form safely and on time.
-If posting an application, it is recommended that the form is sent by recorded delivery and that you provide a stamped address envelope so that receipt of your application can be acknowledged.
+If posting an application, it is recommended that the form is sent by recorded delivery.

-Applications received by the closing date will be considered at the same time and decision letters will be sent to parents to inform them as to whether or not their application has been successful on 18th April 2022.
+Applications received by the closing date will be considered at the same time and decision letters will be sent to parents to inform them as to whether or not their application has been successful on 17th April 2023.

 Any applications that are received after the closing date or applications that remain incomplete as at the closing date will only be processed after places have been allocated for applications that were received by the closing date, and this may increase the possibility of not achieving a place at the school.
 Any late applications received will be batch filed and processed together by the end of the calendar month following receipt, once the relevant offer date has passed.

 However, applications received after the published submission date will be considered with those received at the closing date only if supported by a letter giving exceptional reasons for its lateness and only if received before the offers of the places are made.
 Exceptional reasons may be defined as when circumstances include the serious illness of a single parent, having just moved into the area, or arriving from abroad has meant that it was not possible to submit the application by the closing date.

 Making an application and providing the relevant supporting evidence does not guarantee admission to St. Mary's R.C.
 Primary School.
 Each request will be considered individually and complied with wherever possible.
 However, if more applications are received than the school's admission number, the admission request may have to be refused.
 In these circumstances, admission is based on the school's published 'Oversubscription Criteria'.
 It is important to note that first consideration in all cases is given to parents expressing a preference for St. Mary's R.C.
 Primary School, and therefore it is important to ensure that your list of preferences is properly considered before an application is submitted.
-Before deciding to apply for a place at a the school, you will need to consider carefully how your child will travel to school, as you will not necessarily be eligible for transport assistance.
+Before deciding to apply for a place at a school, you will need to consider carefully how your child will travel to school, as you will not necessarily be eligible for transport assistance.